instead-hub/instead/doc/stead3-en.md

 In Windows and standalone-Unix version of the game are searched in the directory ./appdata/games, if it exists.

-In some assemblies, INSTEAD (in Windows, in Linux if the project is built with gtk etc.), you can open the game in any way from the menu "Choice of games".Or, press f4.
+INSTEAD allows you to open the game in any way from the menu "Choice of games".
+Or, press f4.
 If in the directory with the game there is only one the game, INSTEAD it will be launched automatically, which is handy if you want distribute your game with the engine.